Introduction

 However, many developers struggle when trying to connect a Next.js frontend to a FastAPI backend.

-In this beginner-friendly tutorial, you will learn step-by-step how to connect Next.js to a FastAPI backend, fetch data from the API, and display it in your frontend application.
+In this beginner-friendly tutorial, you will build a beginner-friendly Next.js and FastAPI project and learn step-by-step how to connect Next.js to a FastAPI backend, fetch data from the API, and display it in your frontend application.

 Before starting this tutorial, make sure you have the following: